 PrepScholar suggests this for the SAT:

 Once you know your base score based on the PSAT or an online practice test, figure out your target score.
 Your target score will be based on colleges you want to go to.
-Then, plan to study for the following lengths of time based on how much you need your composite score to improve:
+Then, plan to study for the following lengths of time based on how much you need your target score to improve over your base score:

 50-100 Point Improvement: 20 hours